radian-software/selectrum/README.md

 used as a backend to [Swiper](https://github.com/abo-abo/swiper#swiper), a buffer search package that originally used Helm.
-Unfortunately, when Ivy became a more general-purpose interactive selectrum package, its abstractions were not reworked to make sense in this new context.
+Unfortunately, when Ivy became a more general-purpose interactive selection package, its abstractions were not reworked to make sense in this new context.
 Over time, more and more special cases were added to try to make various commands work properly, and as a result the consistency and correctness of the core